Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-In a company with less than 250 employees, the company manager’s Civil partnership partner who has the status of employee may also benefit from the collective company PERP.
+In a company with fewer than 250 employees, the Civil partnership partner or spouse of the head of company who has the status of employee can also benefit from the collective company PER.

-The collective company ERP may be set up at company level, or in a business-to-business framework.
+The collective company PER can be set up at company level, or in a business-to-business framework.

-The plan may be set up at the initiative of the company managers or by agreement with the employees' representatives.
-Where there is at least one trade union representative or social and economic committee in the company (ESC), the employer is obliged to conduct prior negotiations with them before creating the plan.
+The plan may be set up at the initiative of the company's directors or by agreement with the employees' representatives.
+Where there is at least one trade union representative or a social and economic committee in the company (CSE), the employer is obliged to conduct prior negotiations with them before creating the plan.

-The company may choose to combine the voluntary group savings plan and the mandatory group savings plan in a single plan.
-Old savings plans, such as Perco and section 83, can be transferred into a single plan.
+The company may choose to combine the voluntary group savings plan and the mandatory group savings plan into a single plan.
+Old savings plans, such as Perco and Article 83, can be transferred into a single plan.

 Origin of funds

-Each PER, whether individual or collective, is organized in 3 separate compartments according to the origin of the funds feeding it :
+Each PER, whether individual or collective, shall be organized in 3 separate compartments according to the origin of the funds that feed it :

-- Compartment 1 (individual compartment) receives voluntary payments from the plan holder.
-Within this compartment, in order to determine the tax applicable on leaving the plan, the managing bodies shall distinguish between two categories of payments:
+- Compartment No. 1 (individual compartment) receives voluntary payments from the plan holder.
+Within this compartment, in order to determine the taxation applicable at the exit from the plan, the managing bodies distinguish two categories of payments:

 - voluntary payments deductible from the plan holder's taxable income,